MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 Whenever you do work for the class, you will need to activate this environment.

 #### 3) Use conda to install gfortran

+(**2022 Apple M1 Silicon ONLY:** With Mac's M1 processors (Apple silicon) in 2022 we are having issues with gfortran/gcc which necessitate separate install.
+As of this writing, it seems that the standard Python installed above is for the `X86` architecture whereas you'll end up with an `ARM64` gfortran if you don't work around it.
+We've achieved best results by installing the generic (non-M1) gcc and gfortran from SourceForge, [http://hpc.sourceforge.net/](http://hpc.sourceforge.net/).
+So if you're on an M1 Mac in 2022, visit Sourceforge, download the non-M1 binaries linked at the top of the page, and follow the instructions there to install.)

 For some of our assignments/lectures (energy minimization, MD, MC) we will use `f2py3` to compile some fortran code for use in Python (to make some numerical operations fast), which requires a fortran compiler.